Wimbledon (2004) review-getting me to care about tennis is a feat

 In fact, up until that half-hour mark, it seemed like the filmmakers were actively running through a checklist of rom-com clichés that were worn-out even by early 2000s standards.

-Most of these tired tropes revolves around the main character played by Potter, who:
+Most of these tired tropes revolve around the main character played by Potter, who:

 – uses a voiceover to highlight her romantic woes to the audience.